Inonotus obliquus

-Morphology
+Description

 Inonotus obliquus causes a white heart rot to develop in the host tree.
 The chaga spores enter the tree through wounds, particularly poorly healed branch stubs.
 The white rot decay will spread throughout the heartwood of the host.
 During the infection cycle, penetration of the sapwood occurs only around the sterile exterior mycelium mass.
 The chaga fungus will continue to cause decay within the living tree for 10–80+ years.
 While the tree is alive, only sterile mycelial masses are produced (the black exterior conk).
 The sexual stage begins after the tree, or some portion of the tree, is killed by the infection.
 I. obliquus will begin to produce fertile fruiting bodies underneath the bark.
 These bodies begin as a whitish mass that turn to brown with time.
 Since the sexual stage occurs almost entirely under the bark, the fruiting body is rarely seen.
 These fruiting bodies produce basidiospores which will spread the infection to other vulnerable trees.

-Distribution and cultivation

-Generally found growing on birch (Betula spp.) trees, it has also been found on alder (Alnus spp.), beech (Fagus spp.) and poplar (Populus spp.).
-In species other than birch, the fungus often appears as buried stem canker, instead of the charcoal-like mass found on birch trees.